glutanimate/simple-google-tts/README.md

 ## Description

-This project hosts a text-to-speech script based on [Michal Fapso's `speak.pl`](http://michalfapso.blogspot.de/2012/01/using-google-text-to-speech.html).

-The intention is to provide an easy to use interface to text-to-speech output via Google's speech synthesis system.
-A fallback interface using `pico2wave` automatically provides TTS synthesis in case no Internet connection is found.
+The intention of this project is to provide an easy way to use Google's high quality text-to-speech output on your Linux desktop.
+Also included in `simple-google-tts` is a fall-back TTS interface that is automatically used when you are offline.

-As it stands, the script supports reading from standard input, plain text files and the X selection (highlighted text).
+As it stands the script supports reading from standard input, plain text files, and highlighted text (X.org selection).

-Please note that `speak.pl` and, in turn, this script use an ["unofficial Google TTS API"](http://weston.ruter.net/2009/12/12/google-tts/), which has several limitations. `simple_google_tts` and `speak.pl` try to work around some of these problems, e.g. "API" requests being limited to 100 characters, but are subject to other restrictions, e.g. obligatory CAPTCHA input for overly frequent requests.
-As a result, your experience may vary.
+`simple-google-tts` is based on [`speak.pl` by Michal Fapso](http://michalfapso.blogspot.de/2012/01/using-google-text-to-speech.html). `speak.pl` uses an ["unofficial Google TTS API"](http://weston.ruter.net/2009/12/12/google-tts/) which has several limitations. `simple_google_tts` and `speak.pl` try to work around some of these limitations, e.g. requests being limited to 100 characters, but are subject to other restrictions, e.g. obligatory CAPTCHA input for overly frequent requests.
+Please keep this in mind when using this project.

 ## Why use this script?

-*Warning: What follows is a technical explanation of the inner workings of `speak.pl` and `simple_google_tts`.
-You don't have to read this to understand how to use this project but it can help shed some light on the issues you might experience.*
+*Note: What follows is a technical explanation of the inner workings of `speak.pl` and `simple_google_tts`.
+You don't have to read this to understand how to use this program, but it can help shed some light on the issues you might experience.*

-Google imposes a 100-character limit on their speech synthesis service that makes it impossible to use their TTS system for anything longer than a short sentence. `speak.pl` works around this limitation by breaking the text input down into appropriate chunks.
-The chunk cut-offs are set intelligently based on the punctuation and syntax of the input text.
-Having processed all chunks `speak.pl` then concatenates the speech fragments into one `mp3` file while truncating segments of silence at the start and end of each fragment.
+Google imposes a 100-character limit on their speech synthesis service that makes it hard to use their TTS system for anything other than short sentences.

+`speak.pl` works around this limitation by breaking the text input down into appropriate chunks.
+These chunks are set intelligently based on punctuation and syntax of the text.
+Having processed all chunks `speak.pl` then concatenates the speech fragments into one audio file while truncating segments of silence at the start and end of each fragment.

 All of these processing steps ensure a relatively natural voice output and minimize the number of clunky pauses caused by the 100-character limitation.

-However, the main problem with this approach is that the waiting time between user input and voice playback scales linearly with the length of the text.
-This is where `simple_google_tts` comes in:
+The one remaining problem with this approach is that the waiting time between user input and voice playback scales drastically with the length of the text.

-Instead of passing the complete input text to `speak.pl`, `simple_google_tts` first breaks down the input into paragraphs.
-The paragraphs are then processed one after another with each paragraph being played back while the next one is synthesized.
-This way any length of text can be parsed with reasonable speed.
+This is where `simple_google_tts` comes in: Instead of passing the text directly to `speak.pl`, `simple_google_tts` first breaks down the input into paragraphs.
+The paragraphs are then processed one by one with each paragraph being played back while the next one is synthesized.
+Any length of text can be parsed with reasonable speed in this manner.

-`simple_google_tts` also adds automatic playback, more input modes, an offline TTS back end, and several adjustments that make it possible to parse documents with fixed formatting (e.g. [selected text in PDF files](http://superuser.com/a/796341/170160)).
+Additionally, `simple_google_tts` includes automatic playback, more input modes, an offline TTS back-end, and several adjustments that facilitate parsing of documents with fixed formatting (e.g. [selected text in PDF files](http://superuser.com/a/796341/170160)).

-All of this could probably be accomplished a lot more elegantly within the original perl script, but I am not familiar with perl.
+All of this could probably be accomplished a lot more elegantly within the original `speak.pl` script, but I am not familiar with perl.

 ## Installation and dependencies